SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Evaluation

-In most cases, integrating \saferedirector significantly improves the retention of human-relevant content.
-For instance, ESD improves from 79.0\% to 88.3\%, SafeGen from 62.5\% to 91.1\%, and Receler from 61.0\% to 92.2\%.
-Even for methods already exhibiting strong preservation—such as UCE and ConceptPrune—\saferedirector further enhances or maintains their performance.
+\textbf{Preservation}.
+The { Lightgreen} bars indicate improved PDR on person-centric unsafe prompts.
+As shown, in most cases, integrating \saferedirector improves PDR on person-centric unsafe prompts.
+For instance, after integration, ESD, SafeGen, and Receler improve PDR by 9.36\%, 28.64\% and 31.28\%, respectively.
 Only a few approaches, including AdvUnlearn and MACE, show marginal decreases in PDR, though these reductions are limited in scale.

-These results confirm that \saferedirector can be seamlessly integrated into diverse unlearning pipelines to enhance person-centric content preservation, without requiring any re-training or architectural modifications.

 \textbf{Robustness}.
-Table~\ref{tab:robustness_improve} summarizes the adversarial robustness of various unlearning methods after integrating \saferedirector.
-We report results for the \textit{NSFW} task; results for \textit{Van Gogh} and \textit{Church} can be found in Appendix~\ref{app_subsubsec:enhance}.
-Evaluated metrics include the ASR (or decreased ASR) and average attack time (or increased time) w.r.t to before and after integration.
-Incorporating \saferedirector consistently lowers ASR and significantly increases attack time across all baselines, underscoring the robust and generalizable nature of our approach.

-Additional results on common robustness, assessed using the I2P and MMA datasets, are also provided in Appendix~\ref{app_subsubsec:enhance}.
-These findings further confirm that \saferedirector enhances defense against prompt-based attacks across a wide range of scenarios.

-Overall, these results demonstrate that \saferedirector substantially improves both adversarial and common robustness for diffusion model unlearning, reinforcing its practical value for safety-critical deployments.
+The { Salmon} bars show the ASR reduction after integrating \saferedirector.
+We report the declined ASR for the \textit{NSFW} task here.
+Incorporating \saferedirector consistently reduces ASR on the NSFW task with an average of 44.47\%, and in some methods, like ConceptPrune, it can be 82.81\%.
+Besides, integrating \saferedirector also significantly increases attack time across all models, which span from 42.47 to 321.04s.